rdeabreu/calico-on-eks-hands-on/README.md

 curl -O https://docs.tigera.io/manifests/compliance-reporter-pod.yaml
 ```

-Edit the three parameters below to match one of teh reports just created:
+Edit the three parameters below to match one of the reports just created:

 * TIGERA_COMPLIANCE_REPORT_NAME -> Change it for "daily-production-inventory"
 * TIGERA_COMPLIANCE_REPORT_START_TIME -> Change it for the timestamp you retrieved when creating the report (2022-04-28T06:48:06Z in the example above)
 * TIGERA_COMPLIANCE_REPORT_END_TIME -> Add a couple of minutes as end time.
-The report should be fairly quick to run.
+The report should be fairly quick to run if we have just few pods running in the environment.

 Run the report on demand: